 Call your provider before your promotional period expires so that you can ask for a new deal.
 Pay-television service is one industry in which the squeaky wheel really does often get the grease.

 As more content becomes available via online streaming, local cable companies are feeling the pressure to hang onto pay-TV customers.
-You can use this to your advantage in keeping your cable bill under control.
+You can use this to your advantage in terms of getting affordable cable TV.